 Already the hospital has been shifted to a community hospital, no longer an academic medical center.

 "We are in the process of a plan.
 This will be a well thought out plan, but it will also be a plan that will take into account all options as it relates to the hospital.
-The hospital needs to be fiscally viable, and that's what we're working through with the plan," said Chief Financial Officer Matt Schroeder.
+The hospital needs to be fiscally viable, and that's what we're working through with the plan," Chief Financial Officer Matt Schroeder said in February.

-UT President Dr. Sharon Gaber refused to speak with 13abc after Monday’s committee meeting when the numbers were revealed.
+UT President Dr. Sharon Gaber refused to speak with 13abc after February's committee meeting when the numbers were revealed.